89luca89/distrobox/docs/posts/run_latest_gnome_kde_on_distrobox.md

 # Using other GUIs

 Thanks to [J.S.
-Evans](https://twitter.com/usenetnerd) he experimented and wrote a befautiful blog post on how to use Distrobox for much more than simply running apps.
+Evans](https://twitter.com/usenetnerd) he experimented and wrote a beautiful blog post on how to use Distrobox for much more than simply running apps.

 You'll read on how to set up a working Ubuntu container with IceWM running on Xorg using Distrobox: